 In determining the PCTs for the development site, various attributes were considered in combination to assign vegetation to the best fit PCT.
 Attributes included dominant species in each stratum and relative abundance, community composition, soils and landscape position.
 Reference was made to the PCT descriptions in the BioNet Vegetation Classification.
-There are only a small number of PCTs in the montane and sub-alpine so no other potential PCT options were considered appropriate, as shown in Table 5.
+There are only a small number of PCTs recognised in the alpine and sub-alpine so there are very few PCT options, as shown in Table 5.